-- (k) Captions and Headings.
-The captions and paragraph headings used in this Agreement are for convenience of reference only and shall not affect the construction or interpretation of this Agreement or any of the provisions hereof. - (l) Notices.
-Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and either delivered in person or sent by first class certified or registered mail, postage prepaid, if to the Company, to the Chief Executive Officer at the Company's principal place of business, and if to Executive, at Executive's home address most recently filed with the Company, or to such other addresses as either party shall have designated in writing to the other party hereto.
+(k) Captions and Headings.
+The captions and paragraph head affect the construction or interpretation of this Agreement or any of the prov ings used in this Agreement are for convenience of reference only and shall not sions hereof.

+er this Agreement shall be sufficient if in writing and either delivered in person or any, to the Chief Executive Officer at the Company's principal place of business.
+Company, or to such other address or addresses as either party shall have

-IN WITNESS WHEREOF, Executive and the Company have executed this Agreement on this 1st day of March, 2015.
+IN WITNESS WHEREOF, Executive and the Company have execut ed this Agreement on this 1st day of March, 2015.

+PAPA JOHN'S INTERNATIONAL, INC.

+By: /s/ John H. Schnatter

 Title: President and Chief Executive Officer

 EXECUTIVE

-/s/ Timothy C. O'Hern
+/s/ Timothy C. O'Hem

-Timothy C. O'Hern
+Timothy C. O'Hem

+9